-In 2020 the State Committee of the Republic of Uzbekistan on Statistics submitted data on electricity, coal, natural gas and oil through the joint IEA/Eurostat/UNECE annual energy questionnaires.
+Also in the 2021 edition, new data available led to the addition of heat transmission and distribution losses from 1990 onwards.
+In the 2020 edition the State Committee of the Republic of Uzbekistan on Statistics submitted data on electricity, coal, natural gas and oil through the joint IEA/Eurostat/UNECE annual energy questionnaires.
 Historical time series were therefore revised by the IEA Secretariat from 1998 to 2017.
 Motor gasoline has been further revised from 1990 onwards and aviation gasoline from 1996.

-The State Committee of the Republic of Uzbekistan on Statistics also published its first pilot energy balance for the year 2018.
-As a result of this, 2018 data contains more disaggregation of demand data across products, and breaks in the time series exist between 2017 and 2018.
+From the 2020 edition onwards, the State Committee of the Republic of Uzbekistan on Statistics started publishing national energy balance.
+As a result of this, 2018 and 2019 data contains more disaggregation of demand data across products, and breaks in the time series exist between 2017 and 2018.

-For biofuels and waste, natural gas demand and nonenergy oil products few data are available up to 2017.
+For biofuels and waste, natural gas demand and non-energy oil products few data are available up to 2017.
 Supply data are available from secondary sources and consumption is estimated.

-Fuel input to electricity and heat plant and outputs are estimated by the IEA Secretariat, with estimates being better informed for 2018 by data from State Committee of the Republic of Uzbekistan.
+Fuel input to electricity and heat plant and outputs are estimated by the IEA Secretariat, with estimates being better informed from 2018 onwards by data from State Committee of the Republic of Uzbekistan.